NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Hollow Star.md

 **Frequency** once per day

-**Effect** The _Hollow Star_ casts [[Spells/Phantasmal Killer|Phantasmal Killer]] (DC 25 Will check, DC 25 Fortitude check).
+**Effect** The _Hollow Star_ casts [[Phantasmal Killer|Phantasmal Killer]] (DC 25 Will check, DC 25 Fortitude check).
 The target of this effect receives a brief but overwhelming vision of the world ending as an immense explosion in the sky expands to engulf the world.

 * * *